TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 #### Code

+**TODO: This seems off re which clean data from main outcomes paper is on OSF.
+Check throughout**

 The initial data cleaning done by [Sonia Baee][sonia] and [Claudia Calicho-Mamani][claudia] for the main outcomes paper ([Ji et al., 2021][ji-et-al-2021]) consists of two scripts (`R34_cleaning_script.R` and `R34.ipynb`) in the `Data Cleaning` folder of the